dyeray/readcomiconline-downloader/README.md

 A readcomiconline.to downloader using asyncio.

+## Dependencies

+* Node.js: Used by cfscrape to bypass CloudFlare's antibot.

 ## Usage

-`python rco-cli.py <url_to_comic>` will download the HQ images of the comic to the directory where the script is located.
+`python rco-dl.py <url_to_comic>` will download the HQ images of the comic to the directory where the script is located.